HANICA-DWA/Eloquent-JavaScript/11_async.md

 }
 ```

 And this is how you use the newly created promise-based interface.
-[Dit is wat meestal doet als je met Promises bezig bent]{aside gebruik}

 ```
 storage(bigOak, "enemies").then(value => {